LiquidFeedback: Features

 This demonstrates the user's ability to delegate votes to others using LiquidFeedback.

 LiquidFeedback focuses on combining deliberation and voting in an integrated process of informed decision making.
 The software is designed to enable democratic self-organization of defined medium to large groups, such as associations and political parties.
 It is also used to power participatory platforms to promote civic engagement.
 To this end, it combines a number of features.

-Proposition Development Process
+Proposition development process

 The proposition development process can be summarized as follows: